VilmosDoesIT/DAXRunBase/README.md

-Hi, I am **Vilmos Kintera** from Budapest, Hungary.
+Hi, I am **Vilmos Kintera** from Budapest, Hungary, currently living in Kyoto, Japan.

 I have been working with **Microsoft Dynamics AX (formerly Axapta)** on-premises, then later on **Microsoft Dynamics 365 Finance and Supply Chain Management** cloud ERP systems since 2003.

-The handle comes from my fascination with technology on a deep level: RunBase classes for Dynamics are among those, so I chose @DAXRunBase

 I am interested in ERP software development and surrounding technologies, to name a few: